FALL GAMES

 Croquet, Horse Shoes, Soccer Skills, and Corn Hole

-Athletes will arrive on Friday November 1st and we will have our Opening Ceremonies that night.
+Athletes will arrive on Friday October 3rd and with our Opening Ceremonies that night.

-Athletes will compete all day on Saturday, November 2nd, with Closing Ceremonies and a Victory Dance to end the day Saturday night.
+Athletes will compete Saturday, October 4th, with Closing Ceremonies and a Victory Dance ending the day.

 SUMMER GAMES